 You don’t have to have exotic wildlife prowling your backyard to practice your photography skills at home.

-Practicing before you’re on your adventure in Southern Utah gives you a chance to get familiar with your equipment, and more comfortable taking photos of a moving target.
+Practicing before you’re on your adventure in Southern Utah gives you a chance to get familiar with your equipment and become more comfortable taking photos of a moving target.
 If you have a household pet, this is a great starting point.
 Practice taking photos of them doing regular everyday activities, like playing, walking, or eating.
 Get used to quickly adjusting your camera’s settings, and learn which ones work best for capturing clear shots of moving targets.
+As you practice, try moving around and experimenting with different angles to change the relative positions and composition of the objects in your photos.

-If you don’t have pets, head to your nearest zoo or farm.
+If you don’t have pets, head to your nearest zoo or farm—but if you do, consider staying in one of The Dwellings’ pet-friendly accommodations in Southern Utah, so your furry friend can join your photography adventures.
 While animals in pens are far easier to capture than those in the wild, this is still a great chance to get some practice in between your outdoor adventures.
 Even a busy bird feeder in your backyard can offer some great shots—and excellent practice.

 Be Patient